Colobopsis anderseni: Taxonomy

+Description

-DescriptionColobopsis anderseni is light brown and glossy.
+Colobopsis anderseni is light brown and glossy.
 Like any insect, its body contains three sections.
 The first part is called the prosoma while the middle part is called the mesosoma, and the posterior part is called the metasoma.
 The dorsum, or posterior side, of the mesosoma on C. anderseni is flattened.
 It also has distinct metanotum on the posterior of the thorax.
 It is lacking erect setae under its head, and its body is slightly raised on the tibiae, or fourth joint of each leg.
 Its eyes elongate looking outward, nearer to the mandibles than the vertex.
 It is dimorphic, meaning there are two separate forms based on class.
 In major workers, the clypeus is depressed and finely punctate.
 The anterior margin is convex.
 In minor workers, the clypeus is wide, and the anterior margin is convex and projecting.

+Geography

-GeographyColobopsis anderseni has only been found in the mangroves of northern Australia.
+Colobopsis anderseni has only been found in the mangroves of northern Australia.
 It is found exclusively in twigs of the mangrove tree Sonneratia alba.
 These trees can be found in the Kimberly region in the North Territory of Western Australia.
 According to recent studies, C. anderseni are the only species of ant known to live in the twigs of these trees, and recent studies showed that approximately 81% of the ant nests in the canopy of the mangrove tree Sonneratia alba were occupied by C. anderseni.
 The remaining nests were inhabited by three species of Tapinoma, two species of Crematogaster, Monomorium floricola, and Tetraponera punctulata.